m1erla/javaPatika/src/Entrance/README.md

 - How Many kilos A Banana ? :2
 - How Many kilos A Aubergine ? :3
 - Total Amount : 21.68 $

+### Homework Third - Basic Calculator Machine

+- Use switch-case in this proccess